Swallowing the Bitter Pill: Simplified Scalable Conformer Generation: Introduction

 \section{Introduction}

-In this paper we tackle the problem of Molecular Conformer Generation, \ie predicting the diverse low-energy three-dimensional conformers of molecules, relying solely on their molecular graphs as illustrated in Fig. \ref{fig:intro}.
-Molecular Conformer Generation is a fundamental problem in computational drug discovery and chemo-informatics, where understanding the intricate interactions between molecular and protein structures in 3D space is critical, affecting aspects such as charge distribution, potential energy, etc. \citep{compdrugdisc}.
-The core challenge associated with conformer generation springs from the vast complexity of the 3D structure space, encompassing factors such as bond lengths and torsional angles.
+In this paper we tackle the problem of molecular conformer generation, \ie predicting the diverse low-energy three-dimensional conformers of molecules.
+Molecular conformer generation is a fundamental problem in computational drug discovery and chemo-informatics, where understanding the intricate interactions between molecular and protein structures in 3D space is critical, affecting aspects such as charge distribution, potential energy, etc. \citep{compdrugdisc}.
+The core challenge associated with conformer generation is the vast complexity of the 3D structure space, encompassing factors such as bond lengths and torsional angles.
 Despite the molecular graph dictating potential 3D conformers through specific constraints, such as bond types and spatial arrangements determined by chiral centers, the conformational space experiences exponential growth with the expansion of the graph size and the number of rotatable bonds \citep{geom}.
-This complicates brute force approaches, making them virtually unfeasible for even moderately small molecules.
+This complicates brute force and exhaustive approaches, making them virtually unfeasible for even moderately small molecules.